 The total costs for end of life recovery, removal, and destruction are calculated in a similar way.

-The total carbon dioxide-equivalent reductions that can be achieved from 2020-2050 in the Scenario 1 are 57.8 gigatons, with a net operating cost of US$610.7 billion.
-The Scenario 2 optimizes recovery factors and destruction rates, showing an identical reduction of 57.8 gigatons from 2020-2050.
+The total carbon dioxide-equivalent reductions that can be achieved from 2020 to 2050 in Scenario 1 are 57.8 gigatons, with a net operating cost of US$610.7 billion.
+Scenario 2 optimizes recovery factors and destruction rates, showing an identical reduction of 57.8 gigatons from 2020 to 2050.

-Refrigerant management is difficult to implement as the appliances are distributed.
-There are weak regulations on controlling leakage of refrigerants, end-of-life recovery, and refrigerant.
+Refrigerant management is difficult to implement because the appliances are distributed.
+Weak regulations control leakage of refrigerants, end-of-life recovery, and refrigerant.
 Further, there are no economic incentives for the recovery of refrigerants.
 Funding, training, technical, and informational barriers are also some of the limitations for adoption of the solution.

 Current adoption is defined as the amount of functional demand supplied by the solution in the base year of study.
 This study uses 2014 as the base year due to the availability of global adoption data for all Project Drawdown solutions evaluated.